-Below Tom Tyler in 1931's "West of Cheyenne".his first sound feature for "Syndicate Pictures", The actor's delivery of lines at the time was awkward, but Tyler's voice was reverting and fit his western cowboy persona.
+Tom Tyler in 1931's "West of Cheyenne". was his first sound feature for "Syndicate Pictures", The actor's delivery of lines at the time was awkward, but Tyler's voice was reverting and fit his western cowboy persona.

 Tom would make only two more movies for"Syndicate Pictures" and then in mid 1931 signed a eight picture deal with a company trying to get itself going called "Monogram".
 When Monogram let Tyler go by replacing him with Bob Steele.
 The actor moved to Universal Studios for three serials and supplemented his income at a very low budget studio called "Monarch".

 For another forgotten studio "Adventure Pictures".
 Tom Tyler appeared in a 12 Chapter serial "Battling With Buffalo Bill" as the title character.
 The first chapter premiered on November 23, 1931.

 At this time Metro-Goldwyn-Meyer was searching for an actor to play Edgar Rice Burroughs' "Tarzan of the Apes".
 Tom Tyler was considered for the role, but lost out to Olympic swimmer Johnny Weissmuller.
 My reader might have a problem picturing this cowboy actor in a loincloth as Tarzan.
 So here is a picture from 1928 that should dispel any such thoughts.

 Speaking to the actor's athletic abilities.
 Tyler was one of the Charioteer's in 1925's "Ben Hur" during the climatic Chariot race sequence.